veliovgroup/Meteor-logger-mongo/CONTRIBUTING.md

  3. If your issue is not solved:
      - Give an expressive description of what is went wrong
      - Version of `ostrio:loggermongo` you're experiencing this issue
-     - Version of `Meteor` you're experiencing this issue
+     - Version of `ostrio:logger` and `Meteor` you're experiencing this issue
      - Is it *Server* or *Client* (*Browser*) issue?
      - Browser name and its version (Chrome, Firefox, Safari, etc.)?
      - Platform name and its version (Win, Mac, Linux)?